 a) the difficulty faced by many countries, particularly developing countries with stringent budgetary constraints, in participating in the activities of ITU;

-b) that regional offices are an extension of ITU as a whole;

-c) that ITU's capacity to hold electronic meetings as provided for by Resolution 167 (Rev. Dubai, 2018) of this conference contributes to reinforcing the effectiveness of the Union's activities, including project implementation as set forth in Resolution 157 (Rev. Dubai, 2018) of this conference,
+b) that ITU's capacity to hold electronic meetings as provided for by Resolution 167 (Rev. Dubai, 2018) of the Plenipotentiary Conference contributes to reinforcing the effectiveness of the Union's activities, including project implementation as set forth in Resolution 157 (Rev. Dubai, 2018) of the Plenipotentiary Conference,

 convinced

-a) that the regional presence is a tool that enables ITU to work as closely as possible with its membership, serving as a channel for disseminating information on its activities, developing closer ties with regional and subregional organizations and providing technical assistance to countries in special need;
+a) that the ITU regional presence, as a system, fulfils an important function in working as closely as possible with its membership, as a channel for disseminating information on the Union's activities, developing closer ties with regional and subregional organizations and providing technical assistance to countries in special need through the system of regional and area offices, which, as structural elements of the ITU secretariat, serve as an extension of the Union as a whole, enabling the achievement of "One ITU";

-b) the importance of collaboration between the Radiocommunication Bureau (BR), the Telecommunication Standardization Bureau (TSB), the Telecommunication Development Bureau (BDT) and the General Secretariat in order to promote and improve the work of the regional offices;
+b) of the importance of and the need to expand collaboration between the Radiocommunication Bureau (BR), the Telecommunication Standardization Bureau (TSB), the Telecommunication Development Bureau (BDT) and the General Secretariat in order to promote and improve the work of the regional and area offices;

 c) that the regional and area offices enable ITU to be more aware of and more responsive to the priorities and specific needs of the regions;

+d) the directions, aims and tasks of the regional and area offices correlate with the provisions of Resolution 71 (Rev. Bucharest, 2022), on the strategic plan for the Union for 2024-2027, and the resources for the offices provided for in Decision 5 (Rev. Bucharest, 2022), which indicates the resource limitations for the period 2024-2027 and specifies tasks and measures to improve the efficiency of ITU activities;

+e) that activities within the framework of the regional presence system are based on principles derived from the criteria of: coherence, relevance, control, efficiency, effectiveness, impact, and sustainability;

+f) that both the Plenipotentiary Conference and the Council have endorsed the principle that regional and area offices should be entrusted with clear and specific functions, and that, to be effective, the regional presence must have the necessary level of authority to meet the diverse requirements of the membership;

-d) that resources are limited, and that efficiency and effectiveness are therefore key considerations for activities to be undertaken by ITU, as well as of the need to consolidate the technical expertise and knowledge of the human resources assigned to regional and area offices, to represent the three ITU Sectors;
+g) that resources are limited, and that efficiency and effectiveness are therefore key considerations for activities to be undertaken by ITU, as well as of the need to consolidate the technical expertise and knowledge of the human resources assigned to regional and area offices, to represent the three ITU Sectors;

-e) that, to be effective, the regional presence must have the necessary level of authority to meet the diverse requirements of the membership;

-f) that adequate online access between headquarters and the field offices significantly enhances technical cooperation activities;

-g) that all regional offices should have access to the same relevant electronic information available at headquarters, in order to be able to keep the countries of the region informed;

-h) that full engagement and commitment from the regional and area offices is fundamental for the successful implementation of the strategic plan for the Union, the operational plans of the three Sectors and General Secretariat, and the Buenos Aires Action Plan,
+h) that full engagement and commitment from the regional and area offices is fundamental for the successful implementation of the strategic plan for the Union, the operational plans of the three Sectors and General Secretariat, and the ITU-D Action Plan,

 noting

-a) that the role of the ITU regional offices is to assist countries in the regions in many areas such as executing and following up projects, including ones related to the regional initiatives, bridging the standardization gap, capacity building related to frequency management, updating the regions on ITU activities and strengthening collaboration with the regional telecommunication organizations;
+a) that the role of the ITU regional and area offices is to assist countries in the regions in many areas such as executing and following up projects, including ones related to the regional initiatives, bridging the standardization gap, capacity building related to frequency management, updating the regions on ITU activities and strengthening collaboration with the regional telecommunication organizations;

-b) that both the Plenipotentiary Conference and the Council have endorsed the principle that regional and area offices should be entrusted with clear and specific functions;

-c) that there should be greater cooperation and coordination among the three Bureaux and the General Secretariat in order to encourage participation by the regional offices in their respective spheres;
+b) that there should be greater cooperation and coordination among the three Bureaux and the General Secretariat in order to encourage participation by the regional offices in their respective spheres;

-d) that there is a need for ongoing evaluation of the resourcing requirement, including staff, for regional and area offices to deliver on their agreed mandates,
+c) that there is a need for ongoing evaluation of the resourcing requirement, including staff, for regional and area offices to deliver on their agreed mandates;